-6.3.1.3.
+6.4.1.3.6.5.1.3.
 Planned Interruption Notification

-- (a) The planned interruption notification is a communication tool that could be used to facilitate the requirement under the NERR for a Retailer to advise a DNSP about a planned outage of a NMI which they are scheduling. - (b) The Notice of Metering Works has been defined as an XML payload.
+- (a) The planned interruption notification is a communication tool that could be used to facilitate the requirement under the NERR for a Retailer to advise a DNSP about a planned outage of a NMI which they are scheduling. - (b) The Planned interruption Notification has been defined as an XML payload.

-6.3.1.4.
+6.4.1.4.6.5.1.4.
 Meter Fault and Issue Notification

-- (a) This Meter Fault and Issue Notification is intended to facilitate the requirement under the rules for an existing MP, MC or DNSP to advise a Retailer when a meter becomes noncompliant.
+- (a) This Meter Fault and Issue Notification is intended to facilitate the requirement under the rules for an existing MP, MC or DNSP to advise a Retailer when a meter becomes non-compliant.
 That is, it is failing to perform its function as a meter, or is exceeding its agreed specifications under metrology procedures and therefore the Retailer will need to arrange for a replacement. - (b) This transaction is also used when the initiator wishes to advise the recipient that a fault condition with the metering has been found at a site.
 This may be used in circumstances where a network fault or other event has caused damage to one or more metering installations and the DNSP requires a Retailer to arrange for a metering provider to address the situation.
 It is expected that this transaction will complement but not replace direct communication between the DNSP and Retailer when the Customer may be impacted. - (c) This transaction can also be used when a DNSP wishes to advise a Retailer that a Customers annual load characteristics have exceeded metrology classification and that metering work is required. - (d) The optional fields in the transaction (STARTTIME, ENDDATE, STARTTIME and DURATION) have been included so that Metering Providers (if they use this transaction) can advise the Retailer of potential scheduling availability to perform associated work with a Meter Fault.
-This information can be used as input by the Retailer to support their obligations for planned interruption notifications, if an interruption to supply is needed. - (e) The Notice of Metering Works has been defined as an XML payload.
+This information can be used as input by the Retailer to support their obligations for planned interruption notifications, if an interruption to supply is needed. - (e) The Meter Fault and Issue Notification has been defined as an XML payload. - (e)(f) In Victoria the DNSPs may not issue a Meter Fault and Issue Notification to indicate the failure of a DNSP owned meter as the DNSP will undertake meter replacement directly.

-6.3.1.5.
+6.4.1.5.6.5.1.5.
 Notice of Metering Works

-(a) The Notice of Metering Works is sent from an MP to a DNSP after a Meter Exchange, Installation or Removal has taken place.
+- (a) The Notice of Metering Works is sent from an MP to a DNSP after a Meter Exchange, Installation or Removal has taken place.
 The Notice of Metering Works has provision for sending and receiving information about the meters that have been installed, any meters that have been removed, and allows for the capture of meter readings from any manually read accumulation meters removed or repurposed at the site.

-The Notice of Metering Works has been defined as an XML payload.
+In Victoria, when the DNSP installs a meter, the DNSP will not generate a NoMW (to itself). - (b) The Notice of Metering Works has been defined as an XML payload.

-6.3.1.6.
+6.4.1.6.6.5.1.6.
 Notified Party Notification

-- (a) This Notified Party Notification plays a special role in informing participants who may be affected by a service order that there is field or remote activity occurring at a site in which they have a financial or other interest - (b) This transaction is either generated by the e-Hub and sent to the Notified parties on behalf of the Initiator of the service order, or is generated directly by the Initiator and sent to the Notified party.
+- (a) This Notified Party Notification plays a special role in informing participants who may be affected by a service order that there is field or remote activity occurring at a site in which they have a financial or other interest - This transaction is either generated by the e-Hub and sent to the Notified parties on behalf of the Initiator of the service order, or is generated directly by the Initiator and sent to the Notified party.
 One of these two approaches could be adopted by the Initiator to inform other parties about Service Orders that may impact them.